esphome/esphome-docs/components/touchscreen/index.rst

 ``on_release`` Trigger
 ----------------------

-This new automation will be triggered when all earlier touches where release from the touchscreen.
+This automation will be triggered when all touches are released from the touchscreen.

 At this point of time it has no extra arguments.